aqeelakbar/photoshopStripGenerator/README.md

 Instructions -

-1). drag the script to your photoshop app and this then will open a select folder dialogue 2). select a folder that contains the image sequence 3). wait for the magic to work and that's it.
+1). drag the script to your photoshop app and this then will open a select folder dialogue<br/>
+2). select a folder that contains the image sequence<br/>
+3). wait for the magic to work and that's it.

 Tested on CS4 - welcome testing on new versions.